kjosib/sophie/sophie/Sophie.md

 Quick primer on reading the grammar:

-* All-upper-case represents a KEYWORD, which by the way has no semantic value.
+* All-upper-case represents a reserved KEYWORD.
+Keywords in Sophie are not case-sensitive.
 * Punctuation in `'` quotes `'` are terminals which also have no semantic value.
 * Things like `:foo` (words beginning with a colon) refer to parse actions, defined elsewhere.
 You can ignore them.
 * The vertical-bar character `|` sits between equally-valid alternatives.